Voting: Our Basic Right

 Now it's our turn.
-Below, find ways to honor Dr. King and his commitment to civil rights through actions of your own that will help make his dream a reality.
+Below, honor Dr. King and his commitment to civil rights through volunteering for the upcoming election.
+With your help, we can make his dream a reality.

 Our power lies in contributing to our efforts to further racial and social justice.
 Join millions of activists working to continue the legacy of Dr. Martin Luther King Jr.Become a Member